HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.terminal.shell-integration.md

 ### Why are command decorations showing when the feature is disabled?

-The likely cause of this is that your system has shell integration for another terminal installed that [[vs.1.7.#final-term-shell-integration]].
+The likely cause of this is that your system has shell integration for another terminal installed that [final-term-shell-integration](#final-term-shell-integration).
 If you don't want any decorations, you can hide them with the following setting:

 ```json
 "terminal.integrated.shellIntegration.decorationsEnabled": never
 ```

-Alternatively, you could remove the shell integration script from your shell rc/startup script but you will lose access to command-aware features like [[vs.1.7.#command-navigation]].
+Alternatively, you could remove the shell integration script from your shell rc/startup script but you will lose access to command-aware features like [command-navigation](#command-navigation).